sytabaresa/kingly/README.md

 ### Contracts

+- state names must be unique and conform to the same nomenclature than javascript variable identifiers (cannot be empty strings, cannot start with a number, etc.)
 - the first event processed by the state machine must be the init event
 - the state machine starts in the initial state
 - all transitions must be valid :
   - all states referenced in the `transitions` data structure must be defined in the `states` data structure
+  - the transition syntax must be followed (cf. types)
 - The machine cannot stay blocked in the initial control state.
 This means that at least one transition must be configured and be executed between the initial control state and another state .
 This is turn means :
   - at least one non-reserved control state must be configured
   - at least one transition out of the initial control state must be configured
   - of all guards for such transitions, if any, at least one must be fulfilled to enable a transition away from the initial control state
 - A transition evaluation must end in an atomic state
-  - for every compound state, there must be an INIT transition, identifying the target nested state
-  - init transitions must have an atomic state as target state, or have a target compound state with an init transition ending in an atomic state, eventually
-  - to avoid issues, there will be no guards accepted on INIT transition for another state than the initial state (ensuring the machine always progresses state on INIT)
-  - An init transition must have as target control state a state which is strictly nested under the state origination the transition (i.e. no hierarchy crossing, and we must go down one level in the hierarchy)
+  - Initial states must be defined on every state hierarchy and must have exactly one outgoing transition going down exactly one level in the hierarchy (i.e. no hierarchy crossing, no fast stepping down the hierarchy)
-  - (the following conditions ensure that there is always a way down the hierarchy for compound states, and that way is always taken when entering the compound state, and the descent process always terminate)
+    - (the previous conditions ensure that there is always a way down the hierarchy for compound states, and that way is always taken when entering the compound state, and the descent process always terminate)
 - guards, action factories are pure functions
   - as such exceptions while running those functions are fatal, and will not be caught
 - eventless transitions must progress the state machine
-  - at least one guard must be fulfilled
+  - at least one guard must be fulfilled, otherwise we would remain forever in the same state
+- eventless transitions must not be contradicted by event-ful transitions
-  - the target control state has to be different from the origin control state (else we may loop forever)
+  - they must be the only transition defined for a given origin control state and triggering event
+- to a (from, event) couple, there can only correspond one row in the `transitions` array of the state machine
+- `updateModel :: ExtendedState -> ExtendedStateUpdates -> ExtendedState` must be a pure function
+ (this is important in particular for the tracing mechanism which triggers two execution of this function with the same parameters)
+- all action factories must fill in the `model_update` and `outputs` property (no syntax sugar)
+  - NO_OUTPUT must be used to indicate the absence of outputs
+- there cannot be two transitions with the same `(from, event, predicate)` - sameness defined for predicate by referential equality

-## `create_state_machine :: FSM_Def -> FSM`
+## `create_state_machine :: FSM_Def -> Settings -> FSM`
 ### Description
 This FSM factory function takes the parameters defining the behaviour of the state transducer, and returns the created state transducer.
 That transducer has a method `yield` by which an input